A lot or a little?

 Is it any good?

 The Power Rangers series has undergone nominal changes over the years, but the basic plot remains the same: Colorfully costumed teens become weapon-wielding superheroes and fight to save the world from the clutches of a myriad of monsters.
-Amazingly, though, the show hasn’t made great strides to keep technological pace with its TV peers, and it's likely that even kids will notice how the corny special effects and outlandish monsters fail to impress in light of better modern animation.
 What’s more, the show’s violence makes it tricky to target an age group, since kids old enough to tolerate the battle scenes will be turned off by the silly nature of the content.
 True, there are some basic messages about teamwork and self-confidence, but most of this is lost amid the action.

-Families can talk about this series’ longevity.
+Families can talk about this series’ longevity and Power Rangers Samurai in particular.
 Why do you think the Power Rangers have stuck around so long?
 Do you think the shows are very good?
 Why or why not?
 Which of the different versions have you seen?
 Do you have a favorite?

 How much of the show’s success do you think relates to its extensive product line?
 What items have you seen with the Power Rangers brand on them?
 Does that make you more inclined to want them?
 Why or why not?